ZhongRuoyu/LinkShortener/README.md

 wrangler kv:namespace create "SESSIONS" wrangler kv:namespace create "PAGES"
 ```

+(Note that if you already have a [WebAuth](https://github.com/ZhongRuoyu/WebAuth) namespace, you may skip creating the KV namespaces `AUTH` and `SESSIONS`, and instead directly put their IDs into `wrangler.toml`.)

 For each namespace created, put its configuration into [`wrangler.toml`](wrangler.toml), as displayed.